FINANCIAL ANALYSIS : How to perform a financial analysis

 The aim of financial analysis is to explain how a company can create value in the medium term (shareholders’ viewpoint) or to determine whether it is solvent (lenders’ standpoint).
 Either way, the techniques applied in financial analysis are the same.

-First of all, financial analysis involves a detailed examination of the company's economics, i.e. the market in which it operates, its position within this market and the suitability of its production, distribution and human resources management systems to its strategy.
-Next, it entails a detailed analysis of the company's accounting principles to ensure that they reflect rather than distort the company's economic reality.
+First of all, financial analysis involves a detailed examination of the company’s economics, i.e. the market in which it operates, its position within this market and the suitability of its production, distribution, human resources management systems and ESG policy to its strategy.
+Next, it entails a detailed analysis of the company’s accounting principles to ensure that they reflect rather than distort the company’s economic reality.
 Otherwise, there is no need to study the accounts, since they are not worth bothering with, and the company should be avoided like the plague as far as shareholders, lenders and employees are concerned.

 A standard financial analysis can be broken down into four stages:

 Wealth creation (sales trends, margin analysis) . . .

 . . . requires investments in capital employed (fixed assets, working capital) . . .

 . . . that must be financed (by internal financing, shareholders’ equity or bank loans and borrowings) . . .

 . . . and provide sufficient returns (return on capital employed, return on equity, leverage effect).

 âOnly then can the analyst come to a conclusion about the solvency of the company and its ability to create value.